brightzheng100/kubernetes-the-hard-way-on-docker/docs/03-prepare-all-nodes.md

 # Preparing All Kubernetes Nodes

-All nodes are required to do some tuning and set up some requried tools.
+All Kubernetes nodes are required to do some tuning and set up some requried tools.

+To log into containers, you may try the native `Docker` way: `docker exec -it <node_name> bash`, e.g. `docker exec -it k8s-master0 bash`.

-It's recommended to log into all Kubernetes nodes (expect load balancers as they're not) and enable `iTerm2`'s `Toggle Broadcasting Input` feature, if you're using `iTerm2` like me, so that we can execute commands in one console and they will automatically broadcast to all others parallelly -- all the commands to be executed are the same in this lab.
+After logging into all the Kubernetes nodes (expect load balancer nodes as they're not), it's highly recommended to enable `iTerm2`'s `Toggle Broadcasting Input` feature, if you're using `iTerm2` like me, so that we can execute commands in one console and they will automatically broadcast to all others parallelly -- all the commands to be executed are the same in this section.

 But it's okay to execute the commands into following nodes one by one, if you don't mind the repetative work.